awsdocs/aws-systems-manager-user-guide/doc_source/setup-service-role.md

 **Service\-linked role** – A service\-linked role is predefined by Systems Manager and includes all the permissions that the service requires to call other AWS services on your behalf\.

-You can use the Systems Manager service\-linked role for the following:
+You can use the Systems Manager service\-linked role `AWSServiceRoleforAmazonSSM` for the following:
-+ The Systems Manager Inventory capability uses the service\-linked role to collect inventory metadata from tags and resource groups\.
++ The Systems Manager Inventory capability uses the service\-linked role `AWSServiceRoleforAmazonSSM` to collect inventory metadata from tags and resource groups\.
-+ The Maintenance Windows capability can use the service\-linked role in some situations\.
-Other situations require a custom service role that you create, as described later in this topic\.
-+ The Explorer capability uses the service\-linked role to enable viewing OpsData and OpsItems from multiple accounts\.
++ The Explorer capability uses the service\-linked role `AWSServiceRoleforAmazonSSM` to enable viewing OpsData and OpsItems from multiple accounts\.
 This service\-linked role also allows Explorer to create a managed rule when you enable Security Hub as a data source from Explorer or OpsCenter\.

-For more information about the service\-linked role, see [Using service\-linked roles for Systems Manager](using-service-linked-roles.md)\.
+For more information about this and other service\-linked roles, see [Using service\-linked roles for Systems Manager](using-service-linked-roles.md)\.

 ## Create a service role<a name="setup-service-role-create"></a>